 Though assembled from diverse materials such as product wrappers, book pages, fabric, plastic and gold leaf, my compositions are abstract and minimal.
 I am fascinated by biological processes such as photosynthesis, silk production and lactogenesis that transmute one substance into another.
 These metamorphic processes are analogous to my studio practice in which I transform materials into works of art that are tactile, sensory, and experiential.

-I leave the process of making these collages quite obvious to the viewer.
-Edges are torn, folded, and cropped.
-Individual segments are layered, pinned, and glued.
-Surfaces are painted, wrinkled or covered with gold leaf.
-All of these details reveal the evident reassembling of individual fragments, memories and experiences.
+The processes I use to make these collages are visible: Edges are torn, folded, and cropped.
+Individual segments are layered, pinned, sewn and glued.
+Surfaces are painted, wrapped or covered with gold leaf.
+They reveal the evident reassembling of individual fragments, memories and experiences.

 My collages, installations, and mixed-media works have been exhibited internationally in solo and group exhibitions.
 My work is in private, corporate, and museum collections.